Working from home is a situation that doesn't require any significant additional equipment or structural alterations.

 Getting up regularly and stretching can also help, as well as making sure you have a supportive seat and somewhere where you can concentrate away from distractions.

-Below are some simple steps you can take when working from home:
+Her are some simple steps you can take when working from home.

 Working with display screen equipment

-- Check the positioning and display of your laptop / computer screen / monitor (ensure that you are working on a table or similar surface and not on your lap.
+Check the positioning and display of your laptop, computer screen and monitor (ensure that you are working on a table or similar surface and not on your lap.
 Ensure the monitor is the right height and that you aren’t bending your neck too far forwards or back to see the screen).

 Posture and comfort

-- Check that you have sufficient space on and around your desk / home work area so that you can sit and move around freely.
+Check that you have sufficient space on and around your desk or home work area so that you can sit and move around freely.

-- Are you able to safely walk between your work area and other parts of your home without risk of tripping or slipping?
-Consider where you place your laptop / computer screen / monitor cables to reduce the risk of you (and any family members and pets) tripping, falling and pulling on any cabling or equipment).
+Are you able to safely walk between your work area and other parts of your home without risk of tripping or slipping?
+Consider where you place your laptop, computer screen and monitor cables to reduce the risk of you (and any family members and pets) tripping, falling and pulling on any cabling or equipment).

 Your overall wellbeing